-Leave encashment of accumulated leave at the time of retirement received by other employees
+Leave encashment of accumulated leave at the time of retirement received by other employees is exempted to the extent of minimum of following four amounts:

-1. Amount specified by Central Government (3,00,000).

-2. Leave encashment actually received.

-3.10 months average salary (10 x average salary of 10 months preceeding retirement).

-4. Cash equivalent of unavailed leave.
+- 1. Amount specified by Central Government (3,00,000). - 2.
+Leave encashment actually received. - 3.10 months average salary (10 x average salary of 10 months preceding retirement). - 4.
+Cash equivalent of unavailed leave.